 That’s right – “ghosts”, plural.

-Chillingham Castle, near Wooler on the English side of the Scottish Border, can lay claim to being not just one of most haunted stately home in the country but possibly the most haunted.
+Chillingham Castle, near Wooler on the English side of the Scottish Border, can lay claim to being not just one of the most haunted stately homes in the country but possibly the most haunted.
 It has five actual ghosts (or perhaps more – there are some monks, and some strange presences, and…) as well as numerous unseen but felt “presences” and disembodied voices.

 It was originally a monastery (hence the monks mentioned above) and by 1298 was an important part of the English strategy in the wars between Edward I and William Wallace.
 It was strengthened and crenelated in 1344 and besieged by another great Northumbrian family, the Percys, in 1537 during the Pilgrimage of Grace.

 It certainly has the pedigree, so let’s take a look at the ghosts!

 There’s a Grey Lady – of course there’s a Grey Lady, no self-respecting haunted house or castle would be without one! – but this one’s name and story are known.
 She is Lady Mary Berkeley who died in 1719.
 She was the wife of the owner of the castle Ford Grey, 1st Earl of Tankerville, 1st Viscount Glendale and 3rd Baron Grey of Werke who later became one of the leaders of the Monmouth Rebellion.

 He is variously described as cowardly and treacherous but what we do actually know about him is that he had an affair with Mary’s young sister Henrietta, a virgin and a minor (for which he was imprisoned, but later freed).
 He never returned to Chillingham Castle and she pined for him, wandering throughout the castle until her death, some 18 years after his.